mm-black65/Smart-Health-Monitoring-System/README.md

 4. Python script collects the serial data and saves it into `data.csv`.
 5. Machine learning models are trained on the CSV file.
 6. Best model is selected and used for prediction.
-7. Optional Streamlit dashboard shows results.
+7. Streamlit dashboard shows results.

 ## File Structure